gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 > **develop**: The branch in which new features, improvements, etc. are added regularly for the next release.

 In this tutorial we’re going to use codespaces with a repo which includes some example materials.
 Though all the gem5 code is v24.0

 ---

+## gem5 versions

+On the **stable** branch, there are _tags_ for each release.

+We release gem5 roughly 2-3 times per year.
+We don't have a strict schedule or feature or bug fix goal for releases.

+The releases are named for the year and number.

+E.g., the most recent gem5 release, v24.0, was the first release in 2024.

+The full version string is `v24.0.0.0`.
+The last two numbers are for

+- Minor releases (these happen rarely when a major bug is found).
+- Hotfix releases: These are for "small" bugs that are found after a release.

+See [CONTRIBUTING.md](../../gem5/CONTRIBUTING.md#Releases) for more information.

+---